 Helen: She has been a trusted employee since 1995.
 Helen has been married to her husband Mac for over 30 years.
 She also has 2 children a boy and a girl.
 Helen also cares for 2 horse, 13 cows and numerous dogs and cats.
 She is a true animal lover.

 Vera, CVT: She grew up in Murrysville and graduated from Franklin Regional High school.
 She started riding horses at a young age and fell in love with them.
-She owns a warmblood mare that she jumps and trail rides.
+She owns a warmblood mare (not pictured) that she jumps and trail rides.
 When she is not working or horse back riding she enjoys hiking with her 2 dogs and spending time with her family